Mastaba

-A mastaba (/'mæstəbə/ MASS-tə-bə, /'mɑːstɑːbɑː/ MAHSS-tah-bah or /mɑː'stɑːbɑː/ mahss-TAH-bah), also mastabah or mastabat) is a type of ancient Egyptian tomb in the form of a flat-roofed, rectangular structure with inward sloping sides, constructed out of mudbricks or limestone.
+A mastaba (/'mæstəbə/ MASS-tə-bə, /'mɑːstɑːbɑː/ MAHSS-tah-bah or /mɑː'stɑːbɑː/ mahss-TAH-bah; also mastabah or mastabat) is a type of ancient Egyptian tomb in the form of a flat-roofed, rectangular structure with inward sloping sides, constructed out of mudbricks or limestone.
 These edifices marked the burial sites of many eminent Egyptians during Egypt's Early Dynastic Period and Old Kingdom.
 Non-royal use of mastabas continued for over a thousand years.

-The word mastaba comes from the Arabic word مصطبة (maṣṭaba) "stone bench".
+The word mastaba is from the Arabic word for "bench".
 The Ancient Egyptian name was pr-ḏd (Old Egyptian pronunciation /egy/, transliteration per-djed), meaning "house of stability", "house of eternity", or "eternal house".

 History

+Egyptian archaeologist, Fekri Hassan, (2002) indicated that the construction of monumental megalithic tombs and tumuli in the Saharan region of Niger and the Eastern Sahara which developed, as early as 4700 BCE, may have served as antecedents for the mastabas and pyramids of ancient Egypt.
+Hassan also identified the presence of several tumuli sites in predynastic Egypt regions such as Naqadah and Helwan.
+Africana scholar Salim Faraji (2022) has situated the origin of the Ancient Egyptian pyramids and Meroitic Kush pyramids in an earlier architectural "Sudanic-Sahelian" tradition of monarch tumuli structural sites, which are defined as "earthen pyramids" or "proto-pyramids".

 The afterlife was centralized in the religion of ancient Egyptians.
 Their architecture reflects this, most prominently by the enormous amounts of time and labor involved in building tombs.
 Ancient Egyptians believed that the needs from the world of the living would be continued in the afterlife; it was therefore necessary to build tombs that would fulfill them, and be sturdy enough to last for an eternity.
 These needs would also have to be attended to by the living.

 Starting in the Predynastic era (before 3100 BCE) and continuing into later dynasties, the ancient Egyptians developed increasingly complex and effective methods for preserving and protecting the bodies of the dead.
 They first buried their dead in pit graves dug from the sand with the body placed on a mat, usually along with some items believed to help them in the afterlife.
 The first tomb structure the Egyptians developed was the mastaba, composed of earthen bricks made from soil along the Nile.
 It provided better protection from scavenging animals and grave robbers.
 The origins of the mastaba can be seen in Tarkhan, where tombs would be split into two distinct portions.
 One side would contain a body, oriented in a north-south position, and the other would be open for the living to deliver offerings.
 As the remains were not in contact with the dry desert sand, natural mummification could not take place; therefore the Egyptians devised a system of artificial mummification.
 Until at least the Old Period or First Intermediate Period, only high officials and royalty were buried in these mastabas.